yuanyuming/MateNote/1. Projects/Stable Diffusion/Model/Pony/Pony MistlanMix PDXL.md

 - When prompting, **Using less is better for output!!!**
 - Recommended aspect ratios are **`1024x1024`**, **`832x1216`**, **`1216x832`**.
 Works flawlessly with many SDXL resolutions.
+- **Highly Recommended to use** SDFORGE (if lower VRAM) using a hires fix to txt2img outputs

+- Hires.fix Upscaler: R-ESRGAN 4x+ Anime6B

+- Upscale 1.2-2

+- Hires Steps 20-25

+- Sampling Steps 25-40